 Spellslinger is a Wild West re-interpretation of all the old DnD tropes.
-Accusations of Deadlands imitation will have to be directed at the comments section, I have neither read nor played Deadlands therefore I cannot judge, but my first impression is that this is too generic to be a direct ripoff.
-It seems to have added classic western tropes and some western era folklore to the usual smorgasboard of fantasy tropes that D&D 3.5
+Accusations of Deadlands imitation will have to be directed to the comments section.
+I have neither read nor played Deadlands therefore I cannot judge, but my first impression is that this is too generic to be a direct ripoff.
+It seems to have added classic western tropes and some western-era folklore to the usual smorgasboard of fantasy tropes that D&D 3.5

 was composed of had degenerated into since it emerged fully formed from the foam of the sea hail Gygax!

-So here is the dealio; Humans, elves, gnomes, dwarves and half-orcs have left the overcrowded and increasingly industrialised and magic-starved Old World for the frontier of the new world.
+So here is the dealio; Humans, elves, gnomes, dwarves and half-orcs have left the overcrowded and increasingly industrialized and magic-starved Old World for the frontier of the New world.
 The Territories are a lawless place, filled with danger but also great opportunity and shitloads of gold.
-The Colonists have largely driven the benevolent non-violent totally-not-a-stand-in-for-native-americans-hollywood-style otherkin Wolfmen out of the area and beyond the Grey Hills, where you have undead.
+The Colonists have largely driven the benevolent non-violent totally-not-a-stand-in-for-native-americans-hollywood-style otherkin Wolfmen out of the area and beyond the undead-haunted Grey Hills.
 And also everyone is really racist, except for the wise and noble otherkin.
-So chug down your white guilt and check your privelege we are checking out Spellslinger!
+So chug down your white guilt and check your privilege we are checking out Spellslinger!

 Some races get a small update to adjust them to the time period.
 For example: Dwarves now treat dwarven Scatterguns instead of waraxes as martial rather then exotic weapons.
 Bonuses to attack against goblinoids and orcs have been replaced with bonuses to hit against undead (the only creature that really qualifies as humanoid in the Territories would be the otherkin wolfmen) and some skill bonuses have been altered since skills have been streamlined.
 Background-wise, everything gets a little dose of grit, with half-elves being violent drunks, half-orcs being explosive-tempered dangers to their environment, dwarves selfish greedy assholes, humans basically just humans and halflings greedy tricksters.
 This is actually very well done and adds character to the setting, which makes the Grey Runners (otherkin indian wolfmen) so fucking lame by comparison.

 just like a real native american.
 This race is cool but the 90s hollywood reverse racism doesn’t seem to gell well with the gritty realistic way the other races are described.